A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Introduction

-We propose enhancements in the block-Kaczmarz method by including residue-based dynamic aggregation into a block in each iteration, generalizing the idea of mutual orthogonality between two blocks to an effective orthogonality of a given block with \emph{all} other blocks, and also by incorporating a regularization in the iterations, rendering it more stable \cite{ReRBK}.
-This effective utilization of regularization and orthogonality of blocks significantly enhances the rate of convergence in our proposed method, referred here as the Regularized Orthogonality and Residue based Block-Kaczmarz (ROR-BK) method.
-We also present a preconditioned flexible GMRES method based on this ROR-BK inner-iteration as a preconditioner.
+We propose enhancements in the block-Kaczmarz method by 1) including residual-based dynamic aggregation into a block in each iteration, 2) generalizing the idea of mutual orthogonality between two blocks to an effective orthogonality of a given block with \emph{all} other blocks, and 3) by incorporating a regularization in the iterations, rendering it more stable \cite{ReRBK}.
+This effective utilization of regularization and orthogonality of blocks significantly enhances the rate of convergence in our proposed method, referred here as the Regularized Orthogonality and Residual based Block-Kaczmarz (ROR-BK) method.

 The proposed method offers a promising alternative for solving linear systems $Ax=b$, particularly when the matrix $A$ is ill-conditioned.
 The approach achieves efficient approximations of the solution without the need for explicit preconditioning.
-This is especially advantageous given the limitations of preconditioners—although they are designed to reduce the condition number of the matrix, they do not necessarily improve the conditioning of the backward problem, which is critical for fast convergence \cite{ErrorEstimator}.
+Although preconditioners are designed to reduce the condition-number of the matrix, this does not necessarily reduce the condition-number of the problem\footnotemark[1], which is critical for fast convergence \cite{ErrorEstimator}.
 Preconditioner implementations are subject to numerical instability in practice, particularly for large condition numbers, as they require solving auxiliary systems or applying approximate inverses that can accumulate round-off errors.
 These limitations become more pronounced with larger or highly ill-conditioned matrices, where preconditioners may experience pivot breakdown, require excessive fill-in for stability, or lose their conditioning properties, often becoming ineffective precisely when robust acceleration is most needed \cite{shortcomingofpreconditioner1,shortcomingofpreconditioner2,shortcomingofpreconditioner3}.
 Furthermore, many standard preconditioning techniques may fail with non-symmetric and indefinite matrices \cite{LimitationOfPreconditioner}.
+Also, note that a minimization of the norm of the residual in such highly ill-conditioned problems may not result in a corresponding convergence in the relative error.